tango-controls/rfc/5/README.md

   * DevVarDoubleArray
   * DevVarStringArray

-A conforming Tango implementation SHALL provide a way to retrieve a persisted Property Value and to convert it to the above types.
+It is RECOMMENDED to provide a way to retrieve a persisted Property Value and to convert it to the above types.

 It is RECOMMENDED to support _Not a Number (NaN)_ as well as _-infinity (-inf)_ and _+infinity (+inf)_ DevFloat and DevDouble values.